Shivam867n/CodeAlpha_DataAnalytics_Internship/README.md

 - Generated yearly CSV datasets.
 - Covered data from 1977 to 2026.
 - Stored the datasets separately inside the BoxOffice_CSV_DATA folder.<BR>

-##🔹 Task 3 — Data Visualization<BR>
+## 🔹 Task 3 — Data Visualization

-**Objective:**<BR>
+**Objective:**
 Transform Box Office data into meaningful visualizations to identify trends and communicate insights clearly.

-Work Done:
+**Work Done:**

-Prepared the dataset for visualization.
+- Prepared the dataset for visualization.
-Created charts and graphs using Python visualization libraries.
+- Created charts and graphs using Python visualization libraries (e.g., Matplotlib, Seaborn).
-Analyzed Box Office trends and patterns.
+- Analyzed Box Office trends and patterns across the collected timeline.
-Used visualizations to make the data easier to understand.
+- Used visualizations to make complex data easy to interpret and communicate insights effectively.
-Presented insights through graphical analysis.